mauriciogracia/petrel-xml/README.md

 - Run the launch config.
 - If you want to debug the server as well use the launch configuration `Attach to Server`
 - In the [Extension Development Host] instance of VSCode, open an Petrel XML document
-- The extension logs on the Output tab under the Petrel-XML Language Server
+- The extension logs on the `Output` tab under the `Petrel-XML Extension` channel

-## Structure
+## Main Code Structure

 ```
 .